toqianqian/react-redux-es6/README.md

-# react-redux-es6
+# es6-react-redux
-react redux es6
+build the evn for the react ,including redux